Admission to Oregon State University

 Evaluation and Transferability of Credit

-Only official records are used to evaluate eligibility for admission and transferability of credit.
+Only official records are used to evaluate eligibility and transferability of credit.

 Official transcripts of all college work attempted must be submitted directly from the Registrar's Office of each institution.